affinitydb/doc/pathSQL reference.md

 A dollar sign ($) followed by digits is used to represent a positional property in the body of a statement or class (family) definition.
 In other contexts, the dollar sign can be part of an identifier (or a dollar-quoted string constant).

-This feature is not self-contained in mvSQL.
+This feature is not self-contained in pathSQL.
 It implies a special invocation of the underlying kernel functions (e.g. `IStmt::createStmt` or `IStmt::execute`), allowing to provide the property names separately.
-Currently, the mvserver doesn't provide any entry point for this feature.
+Please refer to the [HTTP GET](./mvStore server.md#http-get-support) section of the server documentation.
 This could be used to enhance efficiency, or to prevent SQL injection attacks.

 #### Positional Parameters